elasticpath/elasticpath-dev/docs/promotions-builder/promotions-builder-api/item-level-promotions/create-an-item-promotion-with-sub-conditions.md

 ### Body

-For descriptions about the fields, refer to [Rules Promotion API overview](/docs/commerce-cloud/rule-promotions/rule-promotions-api/rule-promotions-api-overview).
+For descriptions about the fields, refer to [Promotions Builder API overview](/docs/promotions-builder/promotions-builder-api/promotions-builder-api-overview).

 The following request example outlines how a 50% discount applies to items that meet all the specified conditions.
 The main rule is based on the cart's total value, while the sub conditions focus on item categories and attributes.